Three Tips for Raising Middle Schoolers

 By Jane Parent

 A bad grade.
 A missed assignment.
 A missed bus.
 An extra curricular screw up.
-Whatever it is, failure isn’t easy for the middle schooler struggling through it or for the parents watching it.
+Whatever it is, failure isn’t easy for the middle school student struggling through it or for the parents who are raising middle schoolers.
 But learning how to deal with life’s ups and downs is important and, what’s more, absolutely necessary for our adolescents to experience.
 Dr. Catherine Steiner-Adair, clinical psychologist, consultant, and author has advice for helping parents to raise strong, savvy, and resilient children.
-She offers three top tips for parents to consider when it comes to parenting middle schoolers.
+She offers three top tips for parents to consider when it comes to raising middle schoolers.

 1. Let Them Deal With It